Creating Your First Projection

 Select Add Expense and then fill out the row for each expense.
 You can find further details on the data entry for Additional Expenses here.

-Tip: Each header has a question mark that you can hover your mouse over to see an explanation.
+Tip: Each header has a question mark you can hover your mouse over to see an explanation.

 5